Our Story

 Lily Zhang

-Lily is a sophomore at IMSA.
+Lily is a junior at IMSA.
 In addition to math, which she so dearly loves, she enjoys playing piano, swimming, and singing obnoxiously with her friends.
 Lily is interested in combinatorics, and she has a strong dislike for number theory.

 Card image cap